giacomoratta/plaax-nodejs/docs/_MVP1.md

   - doc git guidelines
     - commit message stile
     - not allowed to push on master
+    - always pull-req
   - document scripts in operations + locals
     - briefly
     - everything can change a lot
     - just do it for making the README complete for an external presentation
     - also document git workflows and the usage of operations
     - add schemas and drawings
+    - repo split: pros & cons
+      - more efforts with operations (e.g. extra care with paths and packages)
+      - more efforts in keeping the repo well-structured and easy to understand
+      - work on code re-usability shared among 2 different backends
+        - e.g. api controllers needs to be the source of truth: specific backends have to just transform and send